ThomasTeklu/Active-Directory-Walkthrough/README.md

 ## Conclusion

 Congratulations for reaching the end of this tutorial!
-If all has gone according to plan, you should've gotten a better grasp with regards to both how to establish/configure your own Active Directory environment, as well as its inner workings.
-I would suggest going through it mutltiple times with increasingly less assistance from the tutorial to further strengthen intuition.
+If all has gone according to plan, you should've gotten a better grasp with regards to both how to establish and configure your own Active Directory environment, as well as its inner workings.
+I would suggest going through it mutltiple times with increasingly less assistance from the tutorial steps to further strengthen intuition.
 Until next time!